asle/hp_800_g1_mini_hackintosh/README.md

 * The M.2 drive is NVMe but only SATA meaning not better speed than a 2.5" SSD.

 ## Installation
-* I installed Windows10 on the drive and used [SSDTIME](https://github.com/corpnewt/SSDTTime)to generate the SSDTs.
+* I installed Windows10 on the drive and used [SSDTIME](https://github.com/corpnewt/SSDTTime) to generate the SSDTs.
 I copied these over to the ACPI folder.
 I can not guarantee these are perfect for your PC but I suggest you do this on your own HP 800 G1 to be sure.
 * Copy over my EFI folder to the EFI partition
 * Edit config.plist to enter new serialse UUID etc.

+## BIOS setup
+I suggest upgrading to latest version which is L04 V02.33 (04/17/2019).
+There is not much to configure.
+The only thing I changed was **Security -> VTd -> Disabled**.
+You can also disable this in config.plist.
+Make sure your **Storage -> Storage Options -> SATA Emulation > AHCI**, but this is default.
+There is no IGPU config so this must be set in deviceproperties in config.plist.
+I suggest setting ***Power->Thermal->Fan Idle Mode->lowest*** to make sure the fan are quiet when not under load.
+The fan noise is acceptable but can blow hard under heavy load.
+I don't think I ever see the CPU over 65° C.

 ## USB port mapping
 I have enclosed the USBports.kext derived from hackintool.
 It should work on your PC of this model.